ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 ### Opening a Connection

-With that in mind, once a new user has obtained an account on a server and a way to authenticate themselves, they can log in to the server using the aforementioned `ssh` command:
+With that in mind, once you have obtained an account on a server and a way to authenticate yourself, you can log in to the server using the aforementioned `ssh` command:

 ````
 ssh -l <account name> <server name>
 ````

-where `<account name>` is the name of the account that was assigned to the user, and `<server name>` is the Internet host name or IP address of the server.
+where `<account name>` is the name of the account on the server that was assigned to you, and `<server name>` is the Internet host name or IP address of the server.
 An alternative formulation of the same command is

 ````
 ssh <account name>@<server hame>